anzwdev/al-code-outline/README.md

   * `removeLocalVariables`: remove local variables
   * `removeLocalMethodParameters`: remove local methods parameters
 * `alOutline.fixCaseRemovesQuotesFromDataTypeIdentifiers`: when set to true, `Fix Identifiers and Keywords Case` commands will remove quotes around idetifiers that use al data types as names
 * `alOutline.variablesSortMode`: allows to select variables sort mode in `Sort variables` commands.
-There are 2 options available: `fullTypeName` and `mainTypeNameOnly`.
-First one is the default one and uses full type name including object type if data type is an object (i.e. `Record Item`).
-Second option uses main type name only and ignores object type names (i.e. `Record` if variable type is `Record Item`).
+There are 4 options available:
+  * `fullTypeName` - this is default value and uses full type name including object type if data type is an object (i.e. `Record Item`), if data type is the same, variables will be sorted by name
+  * `mainTypeNameOnly` - uses main type name only and ignores object type names (i.e. `Record` if variable type is `Record Item`), if data type is the same, variables will be sorted by name
+  * `fullTypeNameKeepVariableNameOrder` - uses full type name including object type if data type is an object, if data type is the same, variables won't be not sorted
+  * `mainTypeNameOnlyKeepVariableNameOrder` - uses main type name only and ignores object type names, if data type is the same, variables won't be not sorted

 ## Known Issues